Video game preservation: Flashpoint

 The Adobe Flash standard, heavily used in browser-based video games in the 2000s, was fully removed from most web browsers at the end of 2020 due to long-running security issues with the Flash format, and made these games unplayable.
-An effort called BlueMaxima's Flashpoint was established in 2018 to collect as many of the freely-available Flash games as possible for archival purposes, excluding those games that were offered commercially or that require a server to play, and allowing authors to request removal.
+An effort called BlueMaxima's Flashpoint was established in 2018 to collect as many of the freely available Flash games as possible for archival purposes, excluding those games that were offered commercially or that require a server to play, and allowing authors to request removal.
 As of January 2020, the Flashpoint project had more than 38,000 Flash games in its archive.

 Project Deluge

 Project Deluge, run by a group of video game fans called Hidden Palace, is a collection of various video game prototypes from the PlayStation, PlayStation 2, Sega Saturn, Sega Dreamcast, CD-i, and original Xbox console games available in various forms for users to view or play, typically through use of an emulator.
 These prototypes reportedly are based on a collection of such games maintained by one user who had worked to assure all the prototypes they collected from developers and publishers were digitally preserved so that Hidden Palace was then able to share them with the larger community.
 Such prototypes can help video game historians track how games had changed over their development period, as well as prototypes of cancelled games.
-Hidden Palace is also responsible for unearthing many prototypes from the Sonic the Hedgehog games, notably finding prototypes of Sonic the Hedgehog and Sonic the Hedgehog 3, previously thought to be lost.
+Hidden Palace is also responsible for unearthing many prototypes from the Sonic the Hedgehog games, including finding prototypes of Sonic the Hedgehog and Sonic the Hedgehog 3, previously thought to be lost.

+GOG Preservation Program

+GOG.com launched its own preservation program in November 2024 to assure select titles will always remain playable on modern computing hardware.
+The company will have internal developers work with these titles to assure compatibility against newer hardware and software technologies.

 Rereleases

 Companies like GOG.com and Night Dive Studios are recognized for helping to migrate older games to modern systems.
 Among their efforts include doing the research to track down all legal rights that are associated with a game, including those that have changed hands several times, as to get clearance or rights to republish the title, locate as much of the game's original source code and adapt that to work on modern systems, or when source code is not available, reverse engineer the game to either work natively or through emulation (like DOSBox) with modern hardware.
 GOG.com and Night Dive have successfully freed some games from IP limbo, such as System Shock 2, while identifying titles that remain difficult to republish and preserve legally due to conflicts on IP rights holders, such as No One Lives Forever.
+Digital Eclipse has developed its own Eclipse Engine; older games, with publisher approval, are decompiled into core instructions that can be interpreted by the Eclipse Engine, which has been written for modern computer and console support and allow the older game to carry forward.